Over the years, I’ve blogged about projected expenses which you may know as irregular expenses.

 - At the end of the year, you will know how much you saved for projected expenses for the following year.

-That’s how easy it is to make sure you have those irregular expenses saved for when the bill comes due.
+That’s how easy it is to ensure you have those irregular expenses saved for when the bill comes due.

 Here is the LINK where you can find the Irregular Expenses Free Budget Binder pdf download.
 (Scroll to the 2020 Budget Bidner Free Budget Printables Section).